sailfish-app/proposals/icip-1.md

 type updateOperator = (requests: [OperatorRequest]) -> async OperatorResponse;
 ```

-Add or Remove token operators for the specified token owners and token IDs.
+Update or Remove token operators for the specified token owners, token IDs and balances.

 - The entrypoint accepts a list of `OperatorRequest`s.
 If two different requests
   in the list add and remove an operator for the same token owner and token ID,
   the last command in the list MUST take effect.

 - Adding an operator for `#All` token IDs MUST grant permissions to all current
-  and future tokens owned by the owner.
+  and future tokens owned by the owner for ALL balances.
 Similarly, removing an operator for
   `#All` token IDs MUST remove permissions for all current and future tokens.

 - It is possible to update operators for a token owner that does not hold any